Kite Fishing: An Exciting Twist to an Age-Old Pursuit

 Kite Fishing Bait and Tackle Essentials

-One of the most important items in your tackle box is the kite, but there is other essential gear required for kite fishing which are not much different from that required in other types of fishing.
+One of the most important items in your tackle box is the kite, but there is other essential gear required for kite fishing which is not much different from that required in other types of fishing.

 Kite casting reel, kite rod, clips for the kite lines and 50 to 80-pound test leaders are just some of the required gear.
 Using live baits is like an unwritten rule in kite fishing circles, even though small cut baits have also been successful.
 Some popular live baits used are mullet, sardines, blue runners, goggle-eyes, mackerels, threadfin herring, and pilchards.

 Kite fishing allows you the flexibility of choosing your bait, your fishing gear and where you fish.
 Distance is no longer an issue as your kite takes your bait to a fishing area of your choosing.
 It puts you in control from the beginning to the end, when you experience the thrill of hooking big fish in deep waters.

 With minimal effort to set up and deploy, anyone can kite fish with spectacular results.
 Give it a try!